-Spotify paved the way for the current music-streaming market, and while there are no signs of a slowdown — the company added another 6 million paid subscribers in the third quarter of 2020 — Apple Music is no slouch.
+For starters, Spotify paved the way for the current music-streaming market, and while there are no signs of a slowdown — the company is up to 345 million subscribers worldwide as of Q4 2020 — Apple Music is no slouch either.

-Apple’s first foray into streaming is a relative newcomer, one known for its high-profile exclusives, robust library, curated radio, and seamless integration with iOS 14 and earlier versions of iOS.
-This meaty concoction helped Apple reach impressive growth in listeners, with 60 million premium subscribers vaulting it atop Spotify at one point in the U.S.
+Apple’s Music is known for its high-profile exclusives, robust library, curated radio, and seamless integration with iOS 14 and earlier versions of iOS.
+This meaty concoction helped Apple reach impressive growth in listeners, with over 72 million premium subscribers, vaulting it atop Spotify at one point in the U.S.

 Still, Spotify remains the global champ.
 The competition between these two has helped the recording industry reach record heights for digital revenue, and the question of which is better has become increasingly tough to answer.
 We’re here to settle the score.
 Join us below to see which of these juggernaut music-streaming services is right for you.

-Spotify first took its dominant position on the strength of its impressive 50 million-plus song catalog.
-Couple this with the fact that it adds more than 40,000 new songs each day, and it’s clear that the service offers more music than your ears would even know what to do with.
-The Swedish streaming service also brings all the latest releases, exclusive live sessions, and various new singles right to its New Releases tab each Friday, providing a great way to hear the latest from established artists and rising stars alike.
+Spotify first took its dominant position on the strength of its impressive 70 million-plus song catalog.
+Couple this with the fact that it adds more than 60,000 new songs each day, and it’s clear that the service offers more music than your ears would even know what to do with.
+The Swedish streaming service also brings all the latest releases, exclusive live sessions, and various new singles right to its New Releases tab each Friday, as well as the Release Radar playlist.

-Apple’s service, on the other hand, touts more than 60 million songs, which is superior to Spotify’s current 50 million-plus figure (though it claims to be adding as many as 40,000 per day) and also outdoes newer contenders like Amazon Prime Music and Jay-Z’s Tidal.
+Apple’s service, on the other hand, touts more than 75 million songs, which is superior to Spotify’s current figures (although Spotify has been steadily catching up) and also outdoes newer contenders like Amazon Prime Music and Jay-Z’s Tidal.
 Moreover, Apple has taken steps to secure many more exclusives than the competition, largely because it doesn’t offer a free tier.
 Spotify isn’t too happy with artists signing exclusivity deals with Apple, either — Spotify reportedly has a history of altering search rankings for artists who release their music through Apple first.